-According to an article published by Andina News Agency, the Geological, Mining and Metallurgical Institute (Ingemmet) of Peru revealed that an earthquake of at least 6.5-magnitude, registered around 1450, caused the deformation of the walls of Machu Picchu and motivated the Incas to start using a seismic-resistant architecture.
+According to a report by Andina, the Geological, Mining and Metallurgical Institute (Ingemmet) of Peru revealed that an earthquake of at least 6.5-magnitude, registered around 1450, caused the deformation of the walls of Machu Picchu and motivated the Incas to start using a seismic-resistant architecture.